 “That is because she had not shown signs of a deeper sensibility of spirit before then, but Hildegard—”

 “Shouldn’t she be allowed to reach womanhood and take this step with full awareness?” my mother interjected in a tone that showed she did not care to hear that argument again.
 “We have been preparing her for it since she was born; she knows her destiny and will follow that path like the dutiful daughter she is.
 But to cut short her carefree days seems so harsh.”

 My father ignored the interruption.
 “Hildegard has shown signs of a holy vocation since that day in the chapel—”

 I knew the story well; in fact, I remembered it vividly, although it had happened when I was only three years old.
-One day I wondered into the family chapel out by the orchard and was dazed by the sunshine streaming through the narrow windows on both sides of the altar, like two swords of light.
-It illuminated the wooden figures of the Apostles that my grandfather had ordered at Worms many years ago in honor of Pope Gregorius’s reforming efforts.
-The brightness of that light caused my head to ache, but it also made me feel weightless, as if I were lifted off my feet, like a feather in the wind.
+One day I wandered into the family chapel out by the orchard and was dazed by the sunshine streaming through the narrow windows on both sides of the altar like two swords of light.
+It illuminated the wooden figures of the Apostles that my grandfather had ordered at Worms many years before in honor of Pope Gregorius’s reforming efforts.
+The brightness of that light caused my head to ache, but it also made me feel weightless as if I were lifted off my feet like a feather in the wind.
 Apparently, I stayed there for hours as the entire household searched for me frantically.
 It was my father who finally found me, and it was to him that I described my strange sensations in my tremulous, childish voice.